Flooding and slips affecting motorists around the country - NZ Herald

 Motorists are advised to avoid the area.
 It is not yet known when the flooding will subside enough for the road to be safely reopened to traffic.

-Waka Kotahi is advising motorists in Tairāwhiti and further south in Hawke's Bay to take extra care and to "stay alert" as severe weather creates challenging driving conditions.
+Waka Kotahi NZ Transport Agency is advising motorists in Tairāwhiti and further south in Hawke's Bay to take extra care and to "stay alert" as severe weather creates challenging driving conditions.

 The downpours caused potholes to appear on the road, which crews were doing their best to address.